Les Grandes Baigneuses (Renoir)

 Les Grandes Baigneuses, or The Large Bathers, is a painting by Pierre-Auguste Renoir made between 1884 and 1887.
 The painting is in the Philadelphia Museum of Art, in Philadelphia.

 The painting depicts a scene of nude women bathing.
 In the foreground, two women are seated beside the water, and a third is standing in the water near them.
 In the background, two others are bathing.
 The one standing in the water in the foreground appears to be about to splash one of the women seated on the shore with water.
 That woman leans back to avoid the expected splash of water.

-The figures have a sculptural quality, while the landscape behind them shimmers with impressionistic light.
-With this new style, Renoir's intention was to reconcile the modern forms of painting with the painting traditions of the 17th and 18th centuries, particularly those of Ingres and Raphael.
-Renoir also admired Rubens and Titian's works, and he tried to find a compromise between the styles of these old masters and the new impressionist style.

 Painting

+Influences

 It is inspired at least in part by a sculpture by François Girardon, The Bath of the Nymphs (1672), a low lead relief realized for a fountain park of Versailles.
-It also reflects the influence of the works of Ingres, and particularly the frescoes of Raphael, whose style he had absorbed during his trip to Italy.
-These two great artists influenced Renoir's entire way of painting and drawing: he began to paint in a more disciplined and more conventional manner, gave up painting outdoors, and made the female nude – until then only an occasional subject– his main focus.
+The painting is also influenced by Veronese and Tiepolo, whose work Renoir greatly admired during his time in Venice.
+It also reflects the influence of the works of Ingres, and particularly the frescoes of Raphael, whose style he had absorbed during his trip to Italy in 1881-82.
+The latter two artists influenced Renoir's entire way of painting and drawing: he began to paint in a more disciplined and more conventional manner, gave up painting outdoors, and made the female nude – until then only an occasional subject– his main focus.